5

 – stslavik

-Oct 15, 2013 at 14:00
+Commented Oct 15, 2013 at 14:00

 • 3

 I, too, have found that three times a week is the minimum for satisfactory athletic progress in a combat sport.
 My judo coach agrees, saying that 2 times a week merely maintains.
 One lesson a week is really, really, really not helpful to getting better at a physical skill.
 If you're not interested in improving your physical skill, that's no trouble, but for athletes looking to improve, 3x/week is absolutely a minimum and more work produces more results.
-Oct 16, 2013 at 5:49
+Commented Oct 16, 2013 at 5:49

 2 Answers 2